kefranabg/bento-starter-docs/docs/guide/README.md

 - ### Offline

-Offline logic is located in `src/misc/handle-network-status.js`.
+Offline management code is located in `src/misc/handle-network-status.js`.

 - ### Add to home screen